Prospective applicants should note that application materials must be sent to two (2) separate offices:

 - demonstrate writing ability

 All international applicants are required to submit one transcript or academic record from each institution of higher education attended, including any study abroad or exchange programs, summer programs, and non-degree work and extension programs.
 Applicants may submit unofficial copies of transcripts while applying for admission, however, admitted students are required to submit official transcripts in order to enroll at UHM.
-Official transcripts must be sent directly from the issuing institution to the Graduate Division Student Services Office.
+Official transcripts must be sent directly from the issuing institution to the Graduate Division.
 If submitting with your application, transcripts must be received in institution-sealed envelopes.
-See http://manoa.hawaii.edu/graduate/content/admissions-requirements for details.
+See https://manoa.hawaii.edu/graduate/admissions-requirements/ for details.

 International applicants need to show proof of sufficient funding to cover all educational and living expenses, including expenses for any accompanying spouse or children.
 Upon admission to UHM, only international applicants with proof of funding will receive visa documents.